lvjhn/draft_ph-wiki-datasets/README.md

 The locations class is a static class that can be used to quickly list down or access locations and relevant links.

-## `DatasetGenerator`
-This is a helper class for generating common datasets quickly (conveniently) from data involved in the project.

 ```python
 from ph_wiki_datasets import Locations